Elementary School Handbooks

 Lunch Program

 Voorheesville Elementary School students use four-digit pin numbers to make purchases from the cafeteria.
 The students will enter their numbers on a key pad at the cash register; which will bring up their photo, confirming that the right account is being charged.
-This process helps lessen the time students wait in line for their meals.
+This process helps lessen the time students wait in line for their meals, snacks or beverages.
 This system is also used in the middle/high school building.

 The students will be given their lunch cards -with pin number -to bring to the cafeteria until they have the number memorized.
 The teacher will collect the cards back for safe keeping each day.
 Once the pin number is memorized, the card will not have to be brought to lunch.
 The teacher will have the cards should the student need a reminder.